jimhoggey/SelfdrivingcarForza/README.md

 A visual representation of how my model will interact with the Forza horizon game engine.
 ![image](https://user-images.githubusercontent.com/31178932/132157516-dd2e1aa5-8c7d-47cb-b9ef-1a010e3af4e2.png)

-Full project: Full self drivning car that also controls the car in Forza Horizon Project 1: get lane detection, vehicle detecion to work on a video file Project 2: use what we learnt in Project 1 and use a live video import captured from game, use Neat neural network to assign rewards for correct driving to train network.
+## Full project: Full self drivning car that also controls the car in Forza Horizon
+Project 1: get lane detection, vehicle detecion to work on a video file feature extraction

+Project (future project): use what we learnt in Project 1 and use a live video import captured from game, use Neat neural network to assign rewards for correct driving to train network.
 Have hard rules such as car crashes -10 rewards and car stay in lane to +1 reward for example.

 Goal/ things to do outline:

-(currently working on)
-1. Read lane marking from video file.
-      Complete Car line detection video: https://youtu.be/CgDeSIUxuko
+1. simple laine dection

-2. Vehicle dection using SVM image recognition
+2. advanced line dection
+3. svm car dection (did't work)
+4. yolo car and people dection
+5. set forza game as input for system
+6. control forza with keyboard input